Preserving the beauty, tranquility, & quality of Elkhart Lake for future generations

 Many survey participants shared their specific concerns about wake surfing on Elkhart Lake and offered valuable suggestions.
 You can review these comments in detail by clicking on this link.

 While the lake takes a little rest in the frozen winter months, the Elkhart Lake Improvement Association (ELIA) is preparing for when the water wakes up again.
-2025is stacking up to be another exciting year for the local non-profit.
+2025 is stacking up to be another exciting year for the local non-profit.
 May through August will be particularly busy with continued field work.
 With the help of volunteers, the water scientists at ELIA will continue collecting water samples to measure levels of nitrogen, nitrates, phosphorus, chlorophyll, dissolved oxygen, and total suspended solids.
+To read this whole article "CLICK HERE".

 The Elkhart Lake Improvement Association (ELIA) mission is to preserve, promote and enhance the general welfare of the lake and the safety of those who use it.
 Founded in 1964, ELIA is a volunteer-run, member-based, 501(c)3 non-profit organization.